 Who Needs Long-Term Care?

-Typically, individuals with a severe or chronic health condition or disability receive long-term care.
+Individuals with a severe or chronic health condition or disability typically receive long-term care.
 For example, someone may need long-term care after an unexpected health event like a heart attack or stroke.
 But in most cases, the need arises slowly over time as health diminishes and age exasperates existing conditions.

 You can’t always anticipate the level or type of long-term care a loved one or yourself will need, but several factors can raise the risk of requiring long-term care, such as: